hanazaq/Reclaim-the-Iron-Throne/README.md

 # Reclaim-the-Iron-Throne
-Flow Graph, Max Flow Ford Fulkerson Algorithm using time efficient data structure and Object-Oriented principles.
+Flow Graph, Max Flow Ford Fulkerson Algorithm using time and space efficient data structure and Object-Oriented principles.
 # About project
 Rhaenyra Targaryen, the first-born child of King Viserys I Targaryen, was considered the rightful heir to the Iron Throne.
 She was going to rule all the Westeros but her half-brother,